phetsims/phet-info/deployment-info/sim_deployment.md

  * PhET-iO Brand: Test wrappers such as the instance-proxies wrapper, and use ?launchLocalVersion so it will use relative path instead of looking on phet-io.colorado.edu
 - [ ] Deploy to spot
- * First time this sim is deployed: `grunt deploy-dev --mkdir` (requires 2 password inputs if ssh key is not set up)
+ * First time this sim is deployed: `grunt deploy-dev --mkdir` (requires 2 password inputs or ssh key)
  * Second or later deployment: `grunt deploy-dev`

 **Steps to publish a 'rc' (release candidate) version**